 Sometimes it’s hard to know if you truly have an emergency situation on your hands.
 We encourage our patients to call us first.
 Our knowledgeable team can help assess your situation over the phone and determine if you need immediate attention or not.
 If you do, your team at East Islip Dental Care is here for you seven days a week, offering both morning and evening appointments, so we can easily accommodate our emergency patients.

-For some emergencies, such as a knocked out tooth, it may seem like a good idea to visit your hospital emergency room first.
-This is actually not true because most hospitals are not properly equipped to handle dental emergencies, so calling your dentist in East Islip first will save you valuable time, stress, and money.
+For some emergencies, such as a knocked-out tooth, it may seem like a good idea to visit your hospital emergency room first.
+This is actually not true because most hospitals are not properly equipped to handle dental emergencies, so calling your dentists in East Islip first will save you valuable time, stress, and money.

 Here are some common emergency situations and what to do until you can get to our office:

-- A broken or lost restoration: Unfortunately, dental restorations such as a crown or filling won’t last forever; so if you find yourself with one that is lost or broken your dentist will need to repair it to protect the health of your tooth.
+Unfortunately, dental restorations such as a crown or filling won’t last forever, so if you find yourself with one that is lost or broken, your dentist will need to repair it to protect the health of your tooth.

-- Soft tissue injuries: These tend to bleed a lot, so contain the bleeding with a cold compress and light pressure to the wound.
-Contact your dentist for further instruction and to determine if you need immediate attention once the bleeding is contained.
+These injuries tend to bleed a lot, so contain the bleeding with a cold compress and light pressure to the wound.
+Contact your dentist for further instructions and to determine if you need immediate attention once the bleeding is contained.

-- Dental pain or a toothache: If you are suffering from dental pain that is severe and constant, don’t wait for it to get better on its own.
+If you are suffering from dental pain that is severe and constant, don’t wait for it to get better on its own!
 Contact your dentist right away as it could be indicating an infection in your tooth.
 Root canal therapy may be able to preserve your tooth if you are proactive about seeking treatment.